Read how these passionate and savvy educators support schools and students every day.

 1. Librarians know tech.

 In many schools, the library media specialist is the go-to expert on all things tech.
-Don't know how to use that Smart Board?
+Don't know how to use that new projector?
 Looking for a great app for annotating texts?
 Can't figure out your new phone?
 Ask the librarian!

 2. Librarians keep us honest.